-Dr. Jennifer Good is Acting Course Leader for BA (Hons) Photojournalism and Documentary Photography and is a writer and Senior Lecturer in History and Theory on MA Photojournalism and Documentary Photography at London College of Communication.
+Dr. Jennifer Good is joint Course Leader for BA (Hons) Photojournalism and Documentary Photography and is a writer and Senior Lecturer in History and Theory on MA Photojournalism and Documentary Photography at London College of Communication.

 Jennifer originally trained as a printmaker and textile artist before completing her PhD in Visual Culture Studies at the University of Nottingham.
 She has also worked as a researcher for the UK Government Art Collection and as a faculty member at the Foundation for International Education, London.
 She has been teaching at LCC since 2009.